jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Edit Pack

-Edit Pack is a feature of the Tick It site giving users the ability to add or remove tasks from the pack and also update the title and pack description via a form.
+Edit Pack is a feature of the Tick It site giving users the ability to add or remove tasks from the pack and also update the title and pack description if they own that particular pack via a form.

 <details>
 <summary>Edit Pack image</summary>